Williams v Commonwealth

 Williams v Commonwealth of Australia (also known as the "School chaplains case") is a landmark judgment of the High Court.
 The matter related to the power of the Commonwealth executive government to enter into contracts and spend public moneys under section 61 of the Australian Constitution.

 Background

 As part of the National School Chaplaincy Programme, the Commonwealth government entered into a contract with a company, Scripture Union Queensland, for the provision of chaplaincy services at a State school in Queensland.
 The contract was described as the Darling Heights Funding Agreement.
-Ronald Williams, the father of four children attending the school, brought proceedings in the High Court challenging the validity of the funding agreement and the making of payments under the funding agreement.
+Ronald Williams, the father of four children attending the school, brought proceedings in the High Court challenging the validity of the funding agreement and the consequent making of payments.
 Mr Williams contended that the Commonwealth did not have power under s 61 of the Constitution to enter into the funding agreement, and that the funding agreement was prohibited by s 116 of the Constitution.

 The parties agreed to submit a special case stating questions for determination by the High Court.
 Relevantly, the questions stated in the special case raised the following substantive issues: